 Our three constituency groups are the North Dakota library community, state agencies, and North Dakota citizens.
-NDSL supports 545 libraries across the state of ND, including academic, K-12, public, special and tribal, with 26.75 full-time equivalents.
-Our guiding principles are to provide leadership to the library community; enhance the value of libraries; deliver access to and assistance with credible information sources; enrich the lives of the people we serve and foster a welcoming and inclusive environment for all.
+NDSL supports 545 libraries across the state of ND, including academic, K-12, public, special and tribal, with 26.75 full-time equivalent.

 The State Library collection has over 288,700 items.
 The main collection includes large print fiction, general fiction, non-fiction, kits, and state documents.
 The agency has over 150 book club kits and over 200 Science, Technology, Engineering and Math (STEM) kits that can be borrowed by libraries, agencies, organizations and individuals.
 In addition, we have placed ten book vending machines in nine unserved locations throughout the state with a tenth at the capitol.